project-oak/oak/rfcs/1440_generic_planner_node.md

   label: LabelTemplate,

   /// The name of the node that will receive the handle for the receiver half
   /// of the channel.
+This can be a template as well and can contain tokens,
+  /// e.g "user_{$user_id}".
   ///
   /// Note: this is in anticipation of changing channels to a multi-producer,
   /// single-consumer model to resolve #1197.
   receiver_node: String,

   /// The names of nodes that will receive handles to the write-half of the
   /// channel.
+These can be templates as well and therefor can contain tokens,
+  /// e.g "user_{$user_id}".
   sender_nodes: Vec<String>,
 }